Update 01.10.2019: For WS 2019 all student topics are already taken. Come back in March 2020 to browse new open topics.

-The Collective Intelligence Systems Group at the Institute of Software Technology and Interactive Systems, TU Wien, conducts research on collective intelligence systems with a focus on:
+The Collective Intelligence Systems Group at the Institute of Information Systems Engineering, TU Wien, conducts research on collective intelligence systems with a focus on:

 The following area descriptions outline our research that we conduct with our collaborators and our industry partners.
 In typcial cases we conduct empirical studies in software development-oriented organizations and evaluate prototypes, that have been developed by our group.